Drawing the Head and Features

 This popular class tends to fill up well before the deadline, so register early!

-Early Registration Deadline is Wednesday the 6th of Nov at 11:59 PM.
+Extended Registration Deadline is Wednesday the 18th of Dec at 11:59 PM.

 "I have been impressed with the urgency of doing.
 Knowing is not enough; we must apply.
 Being willing is not enough; we must do."